The Mason 85 from Seatylock Review

 If you’re looking for a cheaper bike lock then you should always check out OnGuard!

-The OnGuard Pitbull Mini [Amazon] has the same Sold Secure Gold rating as the Mason and is the same length while being just slightly wider.
+The OnGuard Pitbull Mini [Amazon] has the same Sold Secure Diamond rating as the Mason and is the same length while being just slightly wider.
 It’s also usually available for a very cheap price.

 The thinner shackle makes it less secure than the Mason and there’s not as much attention to detail in the construction, but it’s a great choice if you need a high security lock on a budget.